OWASP/owasp.github.io/pages/projects/projects.md

 - Resources: Funding and Project Summits are available for qualifying Programs
 - Community: Our Conferences and Local Chapters connect Projects with users

 OWASP Projects are a collection of related tasks that have a defined roadmap and team members.
 Our projects are open source and are built by our community of volunteers - people just like you!
 OWASP project leaders are responsible for defining the vision, roadmap, and tasks for the project.
 The project leader also promotes the project and builds the team.
-OWASP currently has 'over '93' active projects', and new project applications are submitted every week.
+OWASP currently has 100 active projects, and new project applications are submitted every week.

 <p class="callout-mono left">Code, software, reference material, documentation, and community all working to secure the world's software.</p>